PxTools/pxtools.github.io/docs/PxWeb2/documentation/customization.md

 For image replace `images/logo.svg` with your own logo.
 Replace `images/favicon.ico` / `images/favicon-darkmode.svg` with your own favicon.

-The svg **must** include viewbox and width/height attributes for it to be rendered correctly.

 ### Change logo URL
 By default you will come to the PxWeb start page when clicking the logo.
 However, it is possible to configure this.
 You can configure a new logo URL per language by editing `homePage` in `config/config.js`: